JasonRowe/nservicebus_netcore/README.md

 # nservicebus_netcore
 Example using NServicebus and .NET Core.

-I setup a sample server and client using file system transport to try out the beta version of NServiceBus.
+I setup a sample server and client using RabbitMQ transport to try out the beta version of NServiceBus.